 Which car is safest?

-A surplus of storage space may seem fantastic, but it's no good if it means you're lumbered with a car that's too large or unwieldy for the type of roads you regularly use.
+A surplus of storage space may seem like a win, but it's no good if you're lumbered with a car too large or unwieldy for the roads you regularly use.

 It's also worth making sure all doors provide ample room to carry car seats in and out, while seats should be large enough to fit standard child seats.